-Israel moves toward new vote as Netanyahu struggles to form government
+Israel moves towards new vote as Netanyahu struggles to form government

 “Avigdor Lieberman’s only interest is to seize control of the national camp by toppling Netanyahu,” deputy foreign minister and Likud member Tzipi Hotovely told Army Radio.

-Lieberman, who resigned his defense post in Netanyahu’s outgoing cabinet last November over policy toward the Palestinian enclave of Gaza, said he was acting only out of principle.
+Lieberman, who resigned his defense post in Netanyahu’s outgoing cabinet last November over policy towards the Palestinian enclave of Gaza, said he was acting only out of principle.

-He and Netanyahu met as parliament held its preliminary vote but Likud sources said they failed to resolve the crisis.
+In his speech, Netanyahu welcomed the supportive remarks of Trump, with whom he has been in lock-step over policies towards the Palestinians and Israel’s Iranian foe.

-“There are still 48 hours left to reach an agreement and I hope very much the legislation we are presenting now will not be needed and that common sense will prevail,” Likud cabinet minister Zeev Elkin told parliament.
+“He (Trump) is right,” he said.
+“We have an infinite number of things to do, security challenges ... economic challenges.”

 Additional reporting by Maayan Lubell; Editing by Andrew Cawthorne